with Christine and John Valters Paintner

 You can also view our other Ireland-based programs:

 Join our small band of fellow pilgrims along the wild and sacred west coast of Ireland.
-Be just one of twelve visitors to some of the many beautiful monastic ruins near Galway City.
+Be just one of twelve pilgrims to some of the many beautiful monastic ruins near Galway City.
 Be inspired to ponder the gifts of monasticism for our own lives.
-As John O’Donohue writes, ruins “are sacred places full of presence” and the places we visit will nourish and inspire your inner monk, artist, and pilgrim.
-We will look for those “secret tabernacles” hidden in the landscape.

 This is a different kind of journey; it is a pilgrimage, not just a tour.
 You won't be spending each night in a different city and then moving on.
 You won’t be rushing from site to site to get it all in.
 You will be rooted in a particular place.
 Galway is a wonderful city for monks and artists – a medieval city with many beautiful and inspiring monastic ruins within an hour drive and a rich and fabulous creative arts tradition.
 Music pours off the streets and out of the pubs.
 Becoming a monk in the world doesn’t mean removing yourself from life, but immersing yourself in the vibrant pulse of the world with practices to keep you centered.
 Come not to take, but receive.
 Don't be a tourist, be a pilgrim.